Health, Nutrition and Exercise Sciences

 The 3+2 track provides students an option to complete their baccalaureate degree in three years as well as guarantees acceptance into the M.S. in Clinical Nutrition.

-The courses in this program are adapted to meet the requirements of The Academy of Nutrition and Dietetics (ACEND) by means of the accredited Didactic Program in Dietetics*.
+The courses in this program are adapted to meet the requirements of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) by means of the Didactic Program in Dietetics*.

 Admissions and Progression Requirements